Cricket Ireland Structure

 - Anne Nolan (Independent Director; joined 2016)

-The current members of this committee are: Andrew Fleming – Chairman; Michael Hickey; Paul Reynolds; Alan Waite; Joe Doherty; Paul Smyth, Kevin Gallagher.
+The current members of this committee are: Andrew Fleming – Chairman; Barry Tucker; Alan Waite; Aoife Maher, Mohammad Arif (plus two members to be appointed)

-The functions of the Cricket Committee are as follows:
+The functions of the Grassroots Cricket Committee are as follows:

 The current members of this committee are: The current members of this committee are: Bill Cunningham (Chair), Peter McCartney, Cillian McCarthy, David Brennan, Richard Johnson, Dr Murray Power, Phillip Black, Bryan O’Donnell.